Tides Need STEMMED: A Locally Operating Spatio-Temporal Mutually Exciting Point Process with Dynamic Network for

-\paragraph{Dynamic Baseline Event Rate.} We consider a practical setting where \textit{nodal-information}, i.e., spatial covariates determining the baseline event rate, are updated in discrete times and possibly asynchronously.
-For example, one can consider the US Census reports and information of state-wide programs for opioid use disorder treatment.
+\paragraph{Dynamic Background Event Rate.} We consider a practical setting where \textit{nodal-information}, i.e., spatial covariates determining the baseline event rate, are updated in discrete times and possibly asynchronously.
+For example, one can consider the US Census reports and information on state-wide programs for opioid use disorder treatment.
 While the former could be released annually, the latter may be published irregularly.
-Now, assuming $p$-dimensional nodal-information, we model the baseline event rate $\mu(t)$ in a log-linear form, as often used for point-process-type public health surveillance models \citep{meyer2012space,chiang2022hawkes}: where $\gamma_{\BF{u}}\in\mathbb{R}^+$ controls the magnitude, $\boldsymbol{\beta}_{\BF{u}} \in \mathbb{R}^p$ is the regression parameter corresponding to the last update of nodal information $\boldsymbol{y}_{\BF{u}t}$, e.g., the census reports and the treatment program information, \textit{prior} to time $t$. \paragraph{Personalized Triggering Effects.} To personalize the effect of each OOD incidence, we consider a general case wherein individual features and event times are both available.
+Now, assuming $p$-dimensional nodal-information, we model the baseline event rate $\mu(t)$ in a log-linear form, as is often used for point-process-type public health surveillance models \citep{meyer2012space,chiang2022hawkes}: where $\gamma_{\bF{u}}\in\mathbb{R}^+$ controls the magnitude and $\boldsymbol{\beta}_{\bF{u}} \in \mathbb{R}^p$ is the regression parameter corresponding to the last update of nodal information $\boldsymbol{y}_{\bF{u}, t}$, e.g., the census reports and the treatment program information, \textit{prior} to time $t$. \paragraph{Personalized Triggering Effects.} To personalize the effect of each OOD incidence, we consider a general case wherein individual features and event times are both available.
 We define the personalized temporal kernel $\kappa_{\bF{u},\bF{x}}$ via a product of a \textit{temporal effect} $\kappa_{\bF{u}}$ and an \textit{individual effect magnitude controller} $\eta_{\bF{u},\bF{x}}$: where the pure temporal effect $\kappa_{\bF{u}}(t-t_{\bF{x}}) = \exp(-\delta_{\bF{u},k}(t-t_{\bF{x}}))>0$ is the exponential kernel adopted from standard SEPPs and MEPPs and is supported by our empirical results.
 We then define the {individual effect magnitude controller} $\eta_{\bF{u},\bF{x}}:\mathbb{R}^q\to\mathbb{R}^+$ with a log-linear form, common for personalized effects \citep{meyer2012space, chiang2022hawkes}: where $\bF{m}_{\bF{x}}$ denotes the $q-$dimensional individual feature vector of $\bF{x}$ in addition to event time, e.g., socioeconomic status and personal medical history, and $\bF{\omega}_{\bF{u}}\in\R^q$ are the coefficients associated with these features. \paragraph{Dynamic Connections between Event Streams.} To capture the dynamic weights on the network structure in STEMMED, we model $A^{\bF{v}}_{\bF{u}}(t)$ using \textit{discretized spatial effects} and a \textit{social connectivity}. {